canada-ca/design-system/common-design-patterns/page-feedback.md

   <section id="guidance">
     <h3>Accessing and analyzing feedback</h3>
     <p>Feedback can be viewed and downloaded as CSV or Excel files at any time using the Feedback Viewer website.</p>
     <p>The Feedback Viewer is a password protected environment available to all page feedback participants.
-Contact the DTO to access to the site.</p>
+Contact the DTO to get access to the site.</p>
     <p>Email: <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a></p>
     <p><a href="/feedback/">Full guidance for using and analyzing page feedback</a></p>
   </section>